thorkseng/pi4valheim/README.md

 ### First step configure the env.world file:

-This values don't be changed.
+This values shouldn't be changed.
 Only if they change in the future:

     STEAMAPPID=892970
     BOX64_LD_LIBRARY_PATH=./linux64:/root/steam/linux32:$BOX64_LD_LIBRARY_PATH